 The main job of the smooth, slippery cartilage is to help the joints glide and move smoothly.
 This type of arthritis causes the cartilage to become thinner and rougher.

 To compensate for the loss of cartilage and changes in joint function, the body begins to remodel the bone in an attempt to restore stability.
 This can cause undesirable bony growths to develop, called osteophytes.
 The joint can become misshapen.
-This condition is commonly called osteoarthritis.
+This condition is commonly called osteoarthritis (OA).

-Osteoarthritis can also result from previous damage to the joint such as a fracture or previous inflammation in the joint.
+OA can also result from previous damage to the joint, such as a fracture or previous inflammation in the joint.

 Connective tissue disease (CTD)

-Connective tissues support, bind together, or separate other body tissues and organs.
-They include tendons, ligaments, and cartilage.
+Connective tissues, such as tendons, ligaments, and cartilage, support, bind together, or separate other body tissues and organs.

-CTD involves joint pain and inflammation.
-The inflammation may also occur in other tissues, including the skin, muscles, lungs, and kidneys.
-This can result in various symptoms besides painful joints, and it may require consultation with a number of different specialists.
+CTD involves joint pain and inflammation, which may occur in other tissues, including the skin, muscles, lungs, and kidneys.
+This can result in various symptoms besides painful joints and may require consultation with several specialists.

 Examples of CTD include: